epfl-ada/ada-2024-project-plottwisters/README.md

 - TMDB Movies Dataset 2024 : There are many missing datapoints for box office returns in the CMU dataset (about 90%).
 Using the "Full TMDB Movies Dataset 2024 (1M Movies)" database from Kaggle, which contains data about over a million movies, would allow us to extract more data about not only box office returns but also viewer ratings which could be interesting to analyze.
 Linking this dataset to our primary dataset would be done through the name of the movie and year of release.

 ## Methods
-To prepare the data for analysis, we began by isolating the columns relevant to our research: 'Wikipedia movie ID', 'Movie release date', 'Movie box office revenue', 'Movie runtime', 'Movie languages', 'Movie countries', and 'Movie genres'.
+To prepare the data for analysis, we began by isolating the columns relevant to our research: 'Wikipedia movie ID', 'Movie release date', 'Movie box office revenue', 'Movie runtime', 'Movie countries', and 'Movie genres'.
 Given the significant amount of missing data and raw formatting, standardizing the formatting through data cleaning was necessary.

 After further analysis, we focused on cleaning the following columns:
 - **'Movie release date'**